 John Cooper (Sales) - subsequently senior executive at Motown International

-Laurence Aston (Research & Development) - subsequently Executive Producer of albums such as "The Hitchhikers Guide To The Galaxy" and The HeeBeeGeeBees.
+Laurence Aston (Deputy Managing Director) - subsequently Executive Producer of albums such as "The Hitchhikers Guide To The Galaxy" and The HeeBeeGeeBees.
 Compiler of Transatlantic reissues for Sanctuary.
 Managing Director of Essential Records.

 Tessa Watts (Press Officer) - subsequently Head of Publicity then Director of Music Video - Virgin Records; Director of Programmes, MTV Europe; Managing Director, Propaganda Films (UK) - and Director of Production for Sanctuary Visual Entertainment.

 Mike Watts (International Manager) - subsequently an executive at Sonet Records, Charisma Records, Chrysalis Records, Central Television, Virgin Vision, Walt Disney Television (UK) and Novel Entertainment.

 THE DECISION TO MOVE ON